oVirt/ovirt-site/source/documentation/install-guide/chap-System_Requirements.html.md

 2. Press **Tab** to edit the kernel parameters for the selected option.

-3. Ensure there is a **Space** after the last kernel parameter listed, and append the `rescue` parameter.
+3. Ensure there is a space after the last kernel parameter listed, and append the parameter **rescue**.

-4. **Enter** to boot into rescue mode.
+4. Press **Enter** to boot into rescue mode.

 5. At the prompt, determine that your processor has the required extensions and that they are enabled by running this command:

         # grep -E 'svm|vmx' /proc/cpuinfo | grep nx

 If any output is shown, then the processor is hardware virtualization capable.
-If no output is shown, then it is still possible that your processor supports hardware virtualization.
-In some circumstances manufacturers disable the virtualization extensions in the BIOS.
+If no output is shown, your processor may still support hardware virtualization; in some circumstances manufacturers disable the virtualization extensions in the BIOS.
 If you believe this to be the case, consult the system's BIOS and the motherboard manual provided by the manufacturer.

 ### Memory Requirements